centrifuge/clp-wasm/README.md

 # CLP Linear Programming solver ported to WebAssembly

 This project brings linear programming library CLP to the browser and node.js via WebAssembly.
+Given the limited precision of standard double arithmetics when dealing with values over `2^53`, the library is compiled with custom floating point precision mapped to `boost::multiprecision::number<mp::cpp_dec_float<100>, mp::et_off>` (i.e. floating point with 100 decimal values).
-The interface at the moment only supports a single method `solve(problem: string): string`, where `problem` is a string specifyign the linear programming input in [LP format](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/FileFormats/topics/LP.html).
+The interface at the moment only supports a single method `solve(problem: string, precision?: number): string`, where `problem` is a string specifyign the linear programming input in [LP format](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/FileFormats/topics/LP.html) and `precision` is just the numeric precision of the values printed as strings when returning the result object.

 ## Live demo